mmesiti/git-collaborative/content/merge-tooling.md

 1. conflicts might be annoying, but are actually a good thing;
-1. merges should always be checked in some way, by a human and/or with an automatice test suite.
+1. merges should always be checked in some way, by a human and/or with an automatic test suite.

 To fix this, we can undo the commit in one of the ways we have already seen.